 When applying for financial aid, please choose the appropriate FAFSA year:

 The federal processing center will do an initial review of your FAFSA and then send it to Western.
-After Western’s Office of Student Financial Aid reviews your application, an email will be sent to you indicating your next steps.
+After Western’s Financial Aid Resources and Planning Services reviews your application, an email will be sent to you indicating your next steps.

 See the detailed Financial Aid Checklist for more information.